matosluana/German-education-project/README.md

 ### Notebooks

-1- Data cleaning, preparation and export
+1- Data cleaning, preparation and SQL-export

 2- Hypothesis test: does higher family income lead to higher acceptance rate to the most prestigious schools?